What is the Force Continuum?October 17th, 2022

 - Commands can include statements such as “Stop!”, “You’re under arrest” or “Can I see your ID please?”.

-- Commands should be stated in a calm but firm manner.
+- Commands should be stated in a calm, confident, but firm manner.

 - Commands should react according to the situation.
-If a situation appears to be becoming more aggressive, commands and the force with which they’re said may also increase.
+If a situation appears to be becoming more aggressive, commands and the application of additional force may also increase.

 Verbal commands are an important aspect of communication.

-It’s also why communication plays an important role in the oral board exam.
-With enough training, experience, and practice, your commands-based communication will improve with time.
+It’s also why communication plays an important role in both the police written test and the oral board exam.
+With enough training, experience and practice – your commands-based communication will become more polished over time.

 Level 3 – Empty Hand Techniques

-Empty hand techniques are those that involve officers to physically involve themselves in an altercation without the use of equipment and/or weaponry.
+Empty hand techniques are techniques that involve officers physically involving themselves in an altercation without the use of equipment and/or weaponry.

 There are two types of empty hand techniques: